Skip To Main Content

 Posted On Jun 11, 2024

 At first glance, an interview may seem simple.
-You assemble some team members to consider a candidate based on the appropriate skills, questions, and character assessment.
+You assemble a team to evaluate a candidate based on structured interview questions, key skills, and character assessment.
 Easy.
-In reality, there is much more that stakeholders should consider to ensure a fair and positive experience for the candidate.
+In reality, effective hiring requires a well-planned hiring process, ensuring a fair and positive experience for the candidate.

-A pre-interview meeting sets the stage for a more effective and smooth interview process that benefits both the candidate and the employer.
-It allows the team to prepare for a comprehensive assessment of a future employee and makes the interviewee feel as if they’ve had a fair and thorough evaluation.
+A pre-interview briefing sets the stage for a more structured and optimized interview process, benefiting both the candidate and employer.
+It allows interviewers to align on responsibilities, conduct a comprehensive assessment, and ensure the interviewee receives a fair and thorough evaluation.
 Win-win.

 How to execute an effective pre-interview meeting